dxclub/3puzzles3suspects/index.md

 ### Random Equation
 You can solve this by hand, but it will take a really long time.
 Instead, use the programming language of your choice to [loop](https://en.wikipedia.org/wiki/For_loop) through these numbers and convert their ascii codes to actual characters.
 Remember to use the equation!

 If new to programming, we recommend using [Python](https://www.w3schools.com/python/) to decipher this puzzle!
-To avoid the hassle of downloading python, you can use [Python Tutor](http://pythontutor.com/visualize.html#mode=edit) to program and visualize each step from your browser!
+Here's a link to [download python](https://www.python.org/downloads/)

 ### Hexadecimal Graph
 The binary numbers that were given can be converted to hexadecimal, use the table below as a guide to convert binary to hexadecimal.
 (If you want to challenge yourself, try doing it without the table).